canarybit/cc-docs/docs/index.md

 Run workloads On-Prem or on Public Cloud providers supporting Confidential Computing, and get an **auditable certificate** of the encrypted, running environment.

 <embed src="./img/confidential-cloud-platform.png" alt="CanaryBit Confidential Cloud" width="100%" />

-## About CanaryBit

-We are an independent team of specialists with 10+ years of research in Cyber Security and Cloud Computing, strong experience in technology transfer from Academia to the Industry.